 What to look for?

-Your interpreter must not only be able to provide the basic interpretation services, but also be fluent in the context of your meeting.
+Your conference interpreter must not only be able to provide the basic interpretation services, but also be fluent in the context of your meeting.

-For example, if you are holding a meeting where the global financial department of your company is presenting last year’s results and this year’s financial goals, your conference translator must be acquainted with financial terminology.
+For example, if you are holding a meeting where the global financial department of your company is presenting last year’s results and this year’s financial goals, your conference interpreter must be acquainted with financial terminology.
 If your conference refers to the presentation of last year’s KPIs and this year’s projections, your interpreter must have knowledge of performance indicators.
 If your company is merging or acquiring other companies abroad, your simultaneous translator must understand international negotiation protocols.